Coast Shelter's History

 Coast Shelter had its beginnings with Rumbalara Youth Refuge and the old convent where the Gosford parking station now stands.
 Rumbalara was purposely built by Gosford City Council and had a twofold purpose; four beds were for homeless youth and two beds were for students who were able to return home on weekends.
 The convent was made available by Gosford City Council when St Joseph’s relocated to East Gosford and this was used to house homeless men, women and families.

 At the time, these programs were run by Gosford City Community and Information Services who were faced with overwhelming adversity and funding restraints, and had no other option but to close these programs.
-At the last minute, Laurie Maher approached Centacare Broken Bay to auspice the Service and this was approved by the Minister for Community Services.
-Laurie, who was ably supported by Jim Grainger and Trish Bramble, worked as a volunteer for quite some time to restructure the organisation, obtain additional funds and establish a new Management Committee.
+At the last minute, Coast Shelter approached Centacare Broken Bay to auspice the Service and this was approved by the Minister for Community Services.
+Coast Shelter, who was ably supported by Jim Grainger and Trish Bramble, worked as a volunteer for quite some time to restructure the organisation, obtain additional funds and establish a new Management Committee.

 It is said that nothing introduces a man to himself like adversity.
 From those early visionary days, it has always been more than offering accommodation.
 It has been about providing support and advice to empower clients to overcome the issues which led to their homelessness.
 It also involves providing a safe and stable environment where clients can learn essential living skills such as budgeting, cooking, cleaning and family relationship building.
 Within the community, it is not a level playing field.